 Related Reading: The Best Ways to Use Non-Dairy Milks Besides Cereal

 What Is Oat Milk, Exactly?

-sugar, so the flavor of the oat milk is actually quite enjoyable to the modern palate.
 First, let’s break down what we are actually talking about here.
 A.k.a what is oat milk?
 If you brush aside any sort of fortification, oat milk is simply oats that have been soaked in water, blended, and then strained.
 Because oats absorb more water than nuts, more of the oats break down and transfer into the oat milk.
 The result is a thick and creamy texture which drinks more like cow’s milk than even your nuttiest non-dairy milk.
-In addition, there is an added benefit that this vegan, non-dairy milk is actually a bit sweet to the taste, much like cow’s milk, even before adding
+Even unsweetened oat milk has a bit of natural sweetness (much like cow’s milk), so the flavor of oat milk is actually quite enjoyable to the modern palate.

 So, it tastes great.
 Good.
 But so does anything once you are used to it.
 Why are people trying to push this new milk so hard?

-One reason is the environmental impact.
+Besides being one of the best tasting vegan milk options, one reason oat milk is revered is the low environmental impact.
 Little did we know, 80 percent of the entire world’s almond crop is grown in California, which has been suffering from droughts for the past couple years.
 It takes five liters of water to grow an almond and 100 liters of water to produce 100 milliliters of milk.
 That is a lot of water in a state with little to spare.
 By switching to oat milk, you can certainly lower your carbon footprint.